 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Melanoma can appear anywhere on the body, even on areas that are not exposed to the sun.
 The most frequent locations for melanoma are the trunk (torso), legs, and arms.
 However, melanoma can also develop under the fingernails or toenails; on the palms, soles, or tips of fingers and toes; or on mucous membranes, such as skin that lines the mouth, nose, vagina, and anus.

 Melanoma can appear in a number of different ways.
-Most melanomas are dark brown/black and are often described as changing, different, unusual, or “ugly looking.”
-Bleeding is a sign of more advanced melanoma.
+Many melanomas are dark brown/black and are often described as changing, different, unusual, or “ugly looking.”
+However, any skin abnormality that is growing or changing quickly and does not go away, whether colored or not, should be examined by a doctor.
+Bleeding may be a sign of more advanced melanoma.